top of page

 Funded by: 2020 Mellon Foundation Grant-in-aid of the US Latino Digital Humanities (USLDH) program, 2021 SHSU Fast Award, and 2022 SHSU Pilot grant.

 Despite the irregularity inherent to the alternative press, workers’ periodicals constituted a reliable source of news, opinions, ideas, and practices.
-They also operated as connecting hubs for anarchist networks in the United States, as their editors and staff became organic leaders of the anarchist movement.
-For many decades, anarchist newspapers and magazines functioned as effective resources to contest elitism and repression, while fostering grassroots solidarity and mutual aid in the heterogeneous and decentered cultures of the US anarchist movement.
+They also operated as connecting hubs for progressive and radical networks in the United States.
+For many decades, alternative newspapers and magazines served as practical resources for contesting elitism and repression, while fostering grassroots solidarity and mutual aid.

 bottom of page